 Test a Deployed App

-Use the cf CLI to review information and administer your app and your Cloud Foundry account.
+Use the cf CLI to review information and administer your app and your CF account.
 For example, you could edit the

-manifest.yml to increase the number of app instances from 1 to 3, and redeploy the app with a new app name and host name.
+manifest.yml file to increase the number of app instances from 1 to 3 or redeploy the app with a new app name.

-cf help to view a complete list of commands, grouped by task categories, and run
+cf help to view a complete list of commands and run

 cf help COMMAND for detailed information about a specific command.
-For more information about using the cf CLI, refer to the Cloud Foundry Command Line Interface (cf CLI) topics, especially the Getting Started with the cf CLI topic.
+For more information about using the cf CLI, refer to the cf CLI topics, especially the Getting Started with the cf CLI topic.

-If your application fails to start, verify that the application starts in your local environment.
-Refer to the Troubleshooting Application Deployment and Health topic to learn more about troubleshooting.View the source for this page in GitHub
+If your app fails to start, verify that the app starts in your local environment.
+Refer to the Troubleshooting Application Deployment and Health topic to learn more about troubleshooting.Create a pull request or raise an issue on the source for this page in GitHub